Running a riding establishment

 After we've received your completed application form and fee, we'll ask for a report from an authorised vet or veterinary practitioner detailing whether the premises are suitable and the condition of the premises and any horses.

-We'll take into account whether the applicant is suitable and qualified to hold a licence and whether the standard riding establishment licence conditions are complied with.
+We'll take into account whether the applicant is suitable and qualified to hold a licence and whether the standard riding establishment licence conditions set out in the guidance are complied with.

 The applicant will also be responsible for paying any fee for the vet's report before the licence is granted.